My Farmville utility bill set to increase by 8%

 If your family is like ours, most months you have paid the Town of Farmville surprisingly more for your water and sewer than for your electricity.

 In 2015 the Town of Farmville entered into an agreement to become a wholesale customer and to buy water from the Greenville Utilities Commission.
 The cost per 1,000 gallons would go up by 10 cents for four consecutive years.
 The starting rate was $1.61 per 1,000 gallons, then it went to $1.71, $1.81, $1.91 and $2.01 in the succeeding years.
 The agreement was that starting in 2020 there would be an annual rate analysis.
+The 10 cents per 1,000 gallon increase was large compared to following years.
+One year the cost went up by three cents per 1,000 gallons.
+The cost of the actual water we get is only portion of our residential water bill.
+The Town has to maintain infrastructure, run operations and pay personnel in the water department and in billing.

 Leave a comment